Please note that we are not holding a Callers Gather in 2017, but are planning to do so in 2018. Check back for details around the first of the year.

 While many callers’ workshops use a teacher/student model, where a particularly skilled caller is brought in to teach and share his or her experiences with the group, we have taken a different approach.
 The CNY Callers Gathering brings callers of all levels of experience together so that we can learn from the material we’re studying and from each other in a more egalitarian way.
 The focus is on the topic and the dances that relate to it, and not directly on skill-building.
 But we do learn much through the topic, and also enjoy connecting with other callers from all over New York State and beyond to “talk shop” to our hearts’ content.

-Usually details about the gathering are sent out to former participants near the first of the year.
-Check this page at that time, when we expect to be posting information about the 2017 Gathering.
+Although there will not be a callers gathering in 2017, plans are afoot for one in 2018.
+Usually details about our gathering are sent out to former participants near the first of the year.
+Check this page in early 2018 for details.

 Themes from Gatherings Past

 The first annual CNY Callers Gathering in 2002 was one of three such gatherings nationwide where a group of callers attempted to dance all 41 of Ted Sannella’s triplets.

 - 2002- Ted’s Triplet Marathon (the button read: “I was there”)